Equal opportunities as a fundamental social value of the EU

 Equality between women and men is one of the fundamental values of the EU.
 However, although gender equality has been a strong commitment of the EU, inequalities persist in several areas.
 Persistent barriers are often indirect, difficult to discern, caused and maintained by structural phenomena and social representations, particularly resistant to change.

-Equal opportunities, as one of the objectives of gender equality, is based on the logic that a whole range of strategies, actions and measures are necessary to correct persistent and entrenched inequalities that undermine women’s opportunities and affect women’s rights the global society.
+Equal opportunities, as one of the objectives of gender equality, is based on the logic that a whole range of strategies, actions and measures are necessary to correct persistent and entrenched inequalities.

-For this reason, the Women can Build project deploys various actions and tools aimed at intervening in the main actors involved in the integration of women in the sector, from the access gate (training) to the scope of activity development (the companies).
+For this reason, Women can Build project develops various actions and tools aimed at intervening in the main actors involved in the integration of women in the sector, from the access gate (training) to the scope of activity development (companies).

 The main results of a study of the European Institute for Gender Equality (EIGE, 2017) show that progress in equal opportunities has a positive impact on people and the economy in general.